NannyML/nannyml/docs/tutorials/performance_estimation/multiclass_performance_estimation/confusion_matrix_estimation.rst

 The fitted ``estimator`` can be used to estimate performance on other data, for which performance cannot be calculated.
 Typically, this would be used on the latest production data where target is missing.
-In our example this is the ``analysis_df`` data.
+In our example this is the ``monitored_df`` data.

 NannyML can then output a dataframe that contains all the results.
-Let's have a look at the results for analysis period only.
+Let's have a look at the results for monitored period only.

 .. nbimport::